 Final Year

 In the final year you will develop a personal art practice.
-You will design a personal research and practice project that will form part of your professional portfolio of work, which you will present in the final year Graduate Showcase.
-Although largely self-directed, this project is under constant tutorial guidance and supervision.
+You will design a personal research and practice project that will form part of your professional portfolio of work, which you will present in the final year Graduate NCAD Works exhibition.
+Although largely self-directed, this project is under constant tutorial guidance and supervision; it is supported through a series of taught research and practice seminars and group crits.
 Professional practice lectures will prepare you for life as a practising artist and enable you to conduct your practice in a professional manner.

 How will I be assessed?